Bacon Potato Salad Recipe

 - 2 tablespoons red wine vinegar , finely chopped

 - 1 teaspoon Dijon mustard

-- 1 teaspoon fine sea salt or Maldon sea salt
+- 1 teaspoon coarse sea salt or Maldon sea salt

 - Fill a large Dutch oven or sauce pan half way with water, bring to a rolling boil, then add 1 tablespoon of salt and whole potatoes.
 Boil for 10-15 minutes, until potatoes are easily pierced with a fork.
 Drain.

-- Cut all potatoes in half, add 4-5 potato halves to a large mixing bowl, add Dijon mustard and mash well using a potato masher or a fork.
+- Cut all potatoes in half, add 4-5 potato halves to a large mixing bowl.
+If desired, mash them a little.

-- Combine remaining ingredients to the bowl and toss to combine evenly.
+- Combine remaining ingredients to the bowl and salad dressing.
+Toss to combine evenly.
 Refrigerate until ready to serve.